ecs36c-fq2024/hw1/README.md

 ### Memory Safety

-We will run `valgrind --leek-check=full ./build/run_tests` against the hidden test cases to check whether there is any memory safety issue.
+We will run `valgrind --leak-check=full ./build/run_tests` against the hidden test cases to check whether there is any memory safety issue.

 If your test cases are not comprehensive, `valgrind` may not be able to report